 Join us in making the holidays more meaningful.
 Elevate your gift-giving this holiday season to create long-lasting change around the world.
 Happy and impactful shopping!

-Dining for Women Marketplace – Dining for Women (DFW), a global giving circle dedicated to transforming lives and eradicating poverty among women and girls in the developing world, has compiled a marketplace that features beautiful items handcrafted by local communities all over the world.
+Together Women Rise Marketplace – Together Women Rise, a global giving circle dedicated to transforming lives and eradicating poverty among women and girls in the developing world, has compiled a marketplace that features beautiful items handcrafted by local communities all over the world.

-Anchal Project is one of DFW’s grantees in India with a mission of addressing the exploitation of women in the textile industry.
+Anchal Project is one of Together Women Rise’s grantees in India with a mission of addressing the exploitation of women in the textile industry.
 Anchal supports the economic empowerment of artisans by investing in their professional and personal development and nurturing human connections.

 RefuSHE Scarves – RefuSHE supports women impacted by trauma or conflict to express themselves creatively while learning tangible entrepreneurial skills.
 RefuSHE’s social enterprise is a step in the journey toward independence and a new life after war and conflict.
 Support women in the RefuSHE community by purchasing ethically, hand-made scarves for your loved ones.
 70% of the 160 artisans who have been a part of the Artisan Collective are now economically independent.